Emich Carl, Prince of Leiningen

 Emich Carl, Prince of Leiningen (27 September 1763 – 4 July 1814) was the reigning Fürst of the Principality of Leiningen.
 After his death, his widow, Princess Victoria of Saxe-Coburg-Saalfeld, married Prince Edward, Duke of Kent and Strathearn, fourth son of George III of the United Kingdom, and her only child from that marriage was Victoria, Queen of the United Kingdom.

 Biography

 Background

-Emich Carl was born at Dürckheim, the fourth child and only son of Carl Friedrich Wilhelm, Count of Leiningen-Dagsburg-Hartenburg and his wife Countess Christiane Wilhelmine Luise of Solms-Rödelheim und Assenheim (1736–1803).
+Emich Carl was born at Dürckheim, the fourth child and only son of Karl Friedrich Wilhelm, Count of Leiningen-Dagsburg-Hartenburg and his wife Countess Christiane Wilhelmine Luise of Solms-Rödelheim und Assenheim (1736–1803).
 On 3 July 1779, his father was made a Prince of the Holy Roman Empire, and Emich Carl became Hereditary Prince of Leiningen.
 On 9 January 1807, he succeeded his father as second Prince of Leiningen.

 Marriages and issue

-Emich Carl was married firstly, on 1787, to Countess Henriette Sophie of Reuss-Ebersdorf (1767-1801), youngest daughter of Heinrich XXIV, Count of Reuss-Ebersdorf and his wife, Countess Karoline Ernestine of Erbach-Schönberg.
+Emich Carl was married firstly, on 1787, to Countess Henriette Sophie of Reuss-Ebersdorf (1767–1801), youngest daughter of Heinrich XXIV, Count of Reuss-Ebersdorf and his wife, Countess Karoline Ernestine of Erbach-Schönberg.
 Henriette died on 3 September 1801.
 Emich Carl and Henrietta had one son, who died young and within the lifetime of his mother, being: